Regular colored graphs of positive degree: Dominant schemes

-which is dominated by schemes that maximize $b$.
-In other terms, with probability tending to 1 when $k$ goes to infinity, a uniform random colored graph with degree $\delta$ will have a scheme that maximizes $b$.

-In order to identify these schemes we improve in this section the analysis of the number of broken chain-vertices in a scheme.
+which is dominated by the reduced schemes that maximize ${\bf B}$.
+In other terms, with probability tending to 1 when $k$ goes to infinity, a uniform random colored graph with degree $\delta$ will have a reduced scheme that maximizes ${\bf B}$.
+In order to identify these schemes we improve in this section the analysis of the number of broken chain-vertices in a reduced scheme.